-Each member country, being up to date with the payment of its dues (including the 2002 dues) to the E.B.L. is authorized to enter one team in the Open Series and one team in the Women's Series of the Championships.
-Countries must have paid the entry fee and be up to date with the payment of dues to the EBL before they can participate in the Championships.
+Each member country, being up to date with the payment of its dues (including the 2002 dues) to the E.B.L. is authorized to enter one team.
+Countries must have paid the entry fee and be up to date with the payment of dues to the EBL (inclusive of 2001 dues) before they may participate in the Championship.

-The entry fees are Swiss Frances 3,500 per Open Team and Swiss Frances 3,000 per Women's Team.
+The entry fees are Swiss Francs 2,500 per Team.

-Entry Fees must be paid by bank transfer before 30th April 2002 to European Bridge League - Marc De Pauw, Treasurer - Account n° 097300 L - Bank Paribas - 2 Place de Hollande - CH - 1211 Genève 11 - Switzerland
+Entry Fees must be paid by bank transfer before 30th April 2001 to European Bridge League - Marc De Pauw, Treasurer - Account n° 097300 L - Bank Paribas - 2 Place de Hollande - CH - 1211 Genève 11 - Switzerland

-Each participating member country must play against all other participating member countries.
-Entry and subsequent refusal to play will result in disqualification.
+Each team must play against each other team.
+Entry and subsequent refusal to play against another contestant will result in disqualification.

-2. Team Members
+2 Team Members

-In addition to a non-playing captain, each team is entitled to have six members.
-Subject to the approval of the Credentials Committee the members of any team may be changed up to the time of commencement on the first day of the Championships, but not thereafter.
+In addition to a non-playing captain, each team is entitled to have up to six members.
+Subject to the approval of the Credentials Committee the members of any team may be changed up to the time of commencement on the first day of the Championship, but not thereafter.

-If a country has submitted the names of fewer than six players, a fifth or sixth player may be added after the commencement of play on the first day only with permission of the Appeals Committee.
+If a country has submitted the names of fewer than six players, a fifth and/or sixth player may be added after the commencement of play on the first day only with permission of the Appeals Committee.